KiranLonkar73/Cloud-based-sensor-solution/README.md

 ---

-## 🔄 Automatic Data Collection
+# 🔄 Automatic Data Collection

-Weather data is automatically collected using APScheduler at fixed intervals and stored in Firebase with timestamps.
+Weather data is collected periodically using APScheduler and stored in Firebase database.

-Example record format:
+Example stored record:

 ```
 temperature